GMP Compliance Consulting – Biotechnological Products and ATMPs

-Definition and objective of GMP
+Definitions and objective of GMP

-Why do we need good manufacturing practice (GMP)?
+Why do we need GMP ?

 Pharmaceutical products are subject to high quality standards as part of submission for regulatory approval.
 Among these are: reporting adverse drug reactions; monitoring clinical trials and conducting inspections of manufacturers; compliance with good clinical practice (GCP); good manufacturing practice (GMP); good distribution practice (GDP), and good pharmacovigilance practice (GVP).